Elyes-Grati/VTOL-system/README.md

 # 3-DOF VTOL Helicopter Rig — LQR-I Control System

-**Full-stack implementation of a 3-degree-of-freedom VTOL helicopter rig, controlled by a Linear Quadratic Regulator with integral action (LQR-I).
-Developed as a final-year engineering project at [Institution Name], class IIA4.**
+**Full-stack implementation of a 3-degree-of-freedom (3-DOF) VTOL helicopter rig, controlled by a Linear Quadratic Regulator with integral action (LQR-I).
+Developed as a project for the Nonlinear Control Systems class at INSAT, class IIA4.**

 ---